EllisLab/PlayaMatrixImporter/el_playamatrix_importer/README.md

 ## Change Log

+- 1.0.7 - May 30, 2017
+    - Fixed a bug (#12) where dropdown and select cells with groups would not get imported correctly.
 - 1.0.6 - January 19, 2017
     - Fixed a bug (#8) where the importer may not import data from the first Matrix field it encounters.
 - 1.0.5 - December 16, 2016